ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 - Available only for reading data.
 - Can't be dropped or altered, but can be detached.

 Most of system tables store their data in RAM.
-ClickHouse server creates such system tables at the start.
+A ClickHouse server creates such system tables at the start.

-The system tables [metric_log](#system_tables-metric_log), [query_log](#system_tables-query_log), [query_thread_log](#system_tables-query_thread_log), [trace_log](#system_tables-trace_log) are served by [MergeTree](../engines/table-engines/mergetree-family/mergetree.md) table engine that store data in a storage filesystem.
-You can alter some properties of these tables or remove them from a filesystem manually.
+Unlike other system tables, the system tables [metric_log](#system_tables-metric_log), [query_log](#system_tables-query_log), [query_thread_log](#system_tables-query_thread_log), [trace_log](#system_tables-trace_log) are served by [MergeTree](../engines/table-engines/mergetree-family/mergetree.md) table engine and store their data in a storage filesystem.
 If you remove a table from a filesystem, the ClickHouse server creates the empty one again at the time of the next data writing.
+If system table schema changed in a new release, then ClickHouse renames the current table and creates a new one.

-A storage period for these tables is not limited, and ClickHouse server doesn't delete their data automatically.
-You need to organize removing of outdated logs by yourself.
-For example, you can use [TTL](../sql-reference/statements/alter.md#manipulations-with-table-ttl) settings for removing outdated log records.
+By default, table growth is unlimited.
+To control a size of a table, you can use [TTL](../sql-reference/statements/alter.md#manipulations-with-table-ttl) settings for removing outdated log records.
 Also you can use the partitioning feature of `MergeTree`-engine tables.

 ### Sources of System Metrics {#system-tables-sources-of-system-metrics}